oneazi/CSE412Project/README.md

 3. Clicking on a bar will open a new tab which will search for the selected song, album, or artist on google
 <img src=images/search.png>

+4. Enjoy exlporing music based on all kinds of metrics and discover new songs by your favorite artists!